yltw27/software-engineering/README.md

 #### [Visual Consistency](https://uxpin.medium.com/web-ui-design-for-the-human-eye-principles-of-visual-consistency-part-2-7b5d8b647602https://uxpin.medium.com/web-ui-design-for-the-human-eye-principles-of-visual-consistency-part-2-7b5d8b647602)

-1. Typography - fonts and styles

-2. UI elements

-3. Color

 #### Tips

-- Thinking about ****how the UI should look at any given moment****, rather than how to change it over time, eliminates a whole class of bugs. [link](https://reactjs.org/docs/rendering-elements.html)
+- Thinking about **how the UI should look at any given moment**, rather than how to change it over time, eliminates a whole class of bugs. [link](https://reactjs.org/docs/rendering-elements.html)

 ---